 \end{widetext} Therefore, in addition to the transverse spin interaction on the interface, the Ising interaction $S_{\bm r}^z\sigma_{\bm r}^z$ potentially contributes to the tunneling spin current in the first-order perturbation calculation.
 Roughly speaking, the perturbation term is given by a product of two correlators, $\langle S_{\bm r}^z(t)S_{\bm r}^{\pm}(t')\rangle$ and $\langle \sigma_{\bm r}^z(t)\sigma_{\bm r}^{\pm}(t')\rangle$.
 From Eqs.~(\ref{SpinZMagnon_AsubCanted}) and (\ref{SpinZMagnon_BsubCanted}), the former correlator $\langle S_{\bm r}^z(t)S_{\bm r}^{\pm}(t')\rangle$ includes both a static term and magnon Green's functions.
-On the other hand, the value of the correlation function $\langle \sigma_{\bm r}^z(t)\sigma_{\bm r}^{\pm}(t')\rangle$ strongly depends on the sorts and the strength of spin-orbit couplings in the metal.
-We thus expect that these correlators somewhat change the value of spin current in the canted phase, especially, near the spin-flop transition, $B\sim B_{\rm f}$.
-The theory including the effect of these correlators is an important future issue in the field of spintronics.
+However, the value of the correlation function $\langle \sigma_{\bm r}^z(t)\sigma_{\bm r}^{\pm}(t')\rangle$ strongly depends on the types and strengths of spin-orbit couplings in the metal.
+We thus expect that these correlators somewhat change the value of spin current in the canted phase, especially near the spin-flop transition, $B\sim B_{\rm f}$.
+Formulating a theory including the effect of these correlators is an important future issue in spintronics.

-We have also ignored higher-order magnon interaction terms in the calculation of spin correlation functions.
-However, effects of such higher-order terms are generally weak if we consider magnetically ordered phases in sufficiently low-temperature regime.
+We have also ignored higher-order magnon interaction terms in calculating spin correlation functions.
+However, the effects of such higher-order terms are generally weak if we consider magnetically ordered phases at sufficiently low temperature.